evenuto/pi-camera-fun/README.md

 # ELSpring2018
-This is a template for Spring 2018 Embedded Linux class
+This repository contains my work for EL Spring 2018.
+All work is mine unless otherwise noted.